stub How to Buy Tezos | Buy XTZ in 4 Steps (November 2025) – Securities.io

 Regulation?

-Despite the controversies and civil lawsuits which have plagued Tezos in the past, no official statement has been made by regulators, to date, on the status of XTZ as a security.
+Despite the controversies and civil lawsuits that have plagued Tezos in the past, no official statement has been made by regulators to date, on the status of XTZ as a security.

 The Crypto Ratings Council (CRC), built to assess the nature of tokens/coins and their likely asset class, has noted that XTZ does, indeed, share some traits with a security.
 In their rankings, a 1 represents an asset not sharing any traits with securities, while 5 demonstrates all of the required traits.
 In its assessment, the CRC ranks Tezos with a score of 3.75/5.
 This score places it alongside other blockchain projects such as Stellar, Polymath, and Loom.